Comprehensive School Counseling Plan

 Program Evaluation

 At the start of the 2025–26 school year, the District conducted a comprehensive evaluation of its school counseling program to establish a baseline and assess alignment with the latest edition of the ASCA (American School Counselor Association) National Model.
-The evaluation included a
+The evaluation included a review of student data (achievement and contributing-factors) to identify strengths and areas for growth.

 The District used the ASCA School Counseling Program Assessment to measure progress toward full implementation of a comprehensive school-counseling program and to identify strengths and improvement needs.